hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 	- Title: a language specific hotel title
 	- Image Url: PNG 620x258
 	- Site Url: Usually the hotel own site where they can provide more information
-	- City: a language specific hotel city
+	- City: a language specific outlet city
-	- Country: a language specific hotel country
+	- Country: a language specific outlet country
 	- Cuisine: a language specific cuisine
 	- Attire: a language specific attire
 	- Image Galleries: a collection of images to be displayed in the outlet detail.
 Each gallery image has a url, a tag line and an order.
 The tag line is used to identify the gallery images.
 The app will display the tag lines if available in the order specified.
-	- Description: a [Markdown](https://en.wikipedia.org/wiki/Markdown) snippet that describes the hotel.
-If the description is not available, the app will not display a hotel detail.
+	- Description: a [Markdown](https://en.wikipedia.org/wiki/Markdown) snippet that describes the outlet.
+If the description is not available, the app will not display a outlet detail.
 	- Operating Hours: a [Markdown](https://en.wikipedia.org/wiki/Markdown) snippet that shows the outlet operating hours.
 Make it as brief as possible.
 	- Generic1: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.
 	- Generic2: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.